viamrobotics/docs/docs/how-tos/deploy-ml.md

 **2. Select the details for your ML model**

 1. Enter a name or use the suggested name for your new model.
 1. For built-in training scripts, select a **Model Type**.
    Depending on the training script you've chose, you may have a number of these options:
    - **Single Label Classification**: The resulting model predicts one of the selected labels or `UNKNOWN` per image.
      Select this if you only have one label on each image.
 Ensure that the dataset you are training on also contains unlabeled images.
    - **Multi Label Classification**: The resulting model predicts one or more of the selected labels per image.
    - **Object Detection**: The resulting model predicts either no detected objects or any number of object labels alongside their locations per image.
 1. For built-in classification training, select the tags you want to train your model on from the **Labels** section.
 Unselected tags will be ignored, and will not be part of the resulting model.
-1. Click **Train model**
+1. Click **Train model**.

 {{< imgproc src="/tutorials/data-management/train-model.png" alt="The data tab showing the train a model pane" style="max-width:500px" resize="1200x" class="imgzoom fill aligncenter" >}}